Skill Sheet: What You Will Learn Here

 The depository system, of which depositories and depository participants are the main constituents, has effectively eliminated paper-based certificates that were more prone to losses, forgery, damage and other problems, resulting in bad deliveries.

 A capital market without companies is like a stage without actors.
-Therefore, the listing of companies in stock exchanges, usually through an initial public offering (IPO), is crucial.
+Therefore, the listing of companies on the stock exchanges, usually through an initial public offering (IPO), is crucial and a thorough analysis of the stakeholders of a company is crucial for investors.
 Further, to facilitate small and medium-sized companies to get listed on stock exchanges, both BSE and NSE have opened separate platforms for such types of companies.

 The government (through its ministries, agencies and departments) plays multiple roles in the capital market – regulator, influencer and participant.
-The Ministry of Finance, the Securities Exchange Board of India (SEBI) and the Reserve Bank of India (RBI) are the main stakeholders of the capital market.
+The Ministry of Finance, the Securities Exchange Board of India (SEBI) and the Reserve Bank of India (RBI) are also among the stakeholders of the capital market.

-Securities Exchange Board of India (SEBI) is the regulatory authority established under a special Act of the Parliament to protect the interests of the investors in securities and to promote the development of the capital market.
-It is also often referred to as the market regulator, as it plays a role in preventing malpractices and ensuring orderly development.
+The Securities and Exchange Board of India (SEBI) is the regulatory authority established under a special Act of the Parliament to protect the interests of the investors in securities and to promote the development of the capital market.
+It is also often referred to as the market regulator, as it prevents malpractices and ensures orderly development.
 The agency is also responsible for managing and monitoring if its rules and regulations are being implemented by all stakeholders.

 Both SEBI and RBI come under the purview of the Ministry of Finance, which is the final authority on various aspects affecting the capital market.
 Raising funds through disinvesting government stakes in PSUs is one of the ways through which the finance ministry tries to finance the deficit.